GeraldMema/Recommendation-Systems/README.md

 # Recommendation-Systems
-Improvement proposals output algorithms with multiple criteria based on collaborative filtering
+Improve the output of proposed algorithms with multiple criteria based on collaborative filtering

 ABSTRACT